Ilyin-V-V/rsync_multiple/README.md

-Purpose:
+About project:
- Copying files from remote hosts via ssh to multiple streams using rsync
+  Copying files from remote hosts via ssh to multiple streams, using rsync

 Files:
  - config / config.py - Config file